Artillex-Studios/Documentation/Writerside/topics/Plugin-Documentations.md

 # 🌳 Plugin Documentations

-Select a plugin in the left panel!
+Select a plugin from the left panel!